Skip to main content

 Enable Force Move

-1. Configuration File Modification: Add the following configuration to printer.cfg:
+1. Configuration File Modification: Add the following configuration in printer.cfg:

 [force_move]